 Musical Island Boys (MIB) quartet, who had grown up through YSIH, won the National Quartet Open Contest 2004 and again in 2007.
 In July 2006, they also won the International Collegiate Barbershop Quartet Championship.

 In 2014, MIB finally achieved the pinnacle of Barbershop by winning the International Quartet Contest, having been placed 2nd during the preceding three years.

-Both the City of Sails and Canterbury Plainsmen choruses have competed in the USA.
+The City of Sails, Canterbury Plainsmen and Vocal FX choruses have all competed in the annual International Contests held in the USA.

 2009 saw Vocal FX from Wellington placed 10th in the Open Chorus Competition.
 They have since returned to better that position.